google/zetasql/docs/data-types.md

 ```

 Duplicate field names are allowed.
 Fields without names are considered anonymous
-fields and cannot be referenced by name. struct values can be `NULL`, or can
+fields and can't be referenced by name. struct values can be `NULL`, or can
 have `NULL` field values.

 **Examples**